Medical Records Retention Guide (Updated for 2025)

 Best Practices for Medical Records Retention

-Develop a Comprehensive Medical Records Retention Policy
+Create a Clear Retention Policy

-Establish a Document Destruction Process
+Set Up a Secure Destruction Process

 Key Components of an Effective Medical Record Retention Policy